the kosada design.development.consulting team

 Chris was with Kosada since the beginning, having first worked with Steve in 1998 to develop a custom operating system.
 After a brief fling with DeVry, he spent 2 years doing missionary work in Utah.
 He returned in February 2007, bringing (back) his experience with C, C++, PHP, various Unix hackeries, and many other development tools.
 From 2007 until 2010 he contributed to popular programs such as Firefox and Thunderbird to better mold them to the needs of individual clients.
 He's also been on the front lines of some of our exciting work with Quartz Composer.
 As of Monday, Jan 31st 2010, he is on to greener pastures in Cupertino, where he has been recruited by Apple to work on the official side of Quartz Composer.
 We'll be watching for you on the Quartz Composer mailing list, buddy.

-Alane Suhr interned with Kosada during the summer of 2012.
-She developed a friendlier user interface for Kosada’s Timestream iPad app.
+Alane Suhr interned with Kosada during the summer of 2012, when she developed a friendlier user interface for Kosada’s Timestream iPad app, and during the summer of 2013, when she worked on Vuo’s gradient noise support and made a tutorial on it.

 Before working with Kosada, Alane had made several websites and apps, including a series of apps used to carry out neuropsychology experiments.
 Alane has gone on to study computer science at The Ohio State University.